rbowen/presentations/plan_to_fork/slides.md

   or PRs.
 - Thank people, publicly, when they review something.
     (This can usually be automated, but a human touch is important.)
+- "Open source takes longer" is often used as a disparaging argument against upstream work.
+But doing the wrong thing fast is not necessarily better.

 ---